ShizukaDonaghue/luve/TESTING.md

   ***Solution:***
   The brand model has been updated to include display_name field so that the business owner/staff can enter a brand name as they would like to see it on their site.
 However, they will need to enter the name without space in the brand name field, so this is not an ideal solution.

   For future development, a frond end panel will be created so that the business owner/staff can just enter the brand name as they would like to see it on their site and it will be converted to an acceptable format and stored in the database.
-Due to time constrains, this proposed solution will not be implemented for PP5 submission, and therefore, [#91](https://github.com/ShizukaDonaghue/luve/issues/91) has been created to track this issue.
+Due to time constraints, this proposed solution will not be implemented for PP5 submission, and therefore, [#91](https://github.com/ShizukaDonaghue/luve/issues/91) has been created to track this issue.

 * **Checkout Form Accepts Invalid Fields [#92](https://github.com/ShizukaDonaghue/luve/issues/92)**

   ***Issue:***
   Checkout form was submitted for Stripe payments even when the form was invalid.
-It allowed whitespace in fields other than the card details and created 500 error when it submited for payment.
+It allowed whitespace in fields other than the card details and created a 500 error when it was submited for payment.

   ***Solution:***
-  First, in order to prevent the form from being submitted for payments before the form is completed correctly, the jQuery validation which called the checkout function (resultig from [#86](https://github.com/ShizukaDonaghue/luve/issues/86) above) was removed as it did alert the user that the details were incomplete but still allowed the form to be submitted for payment once the card details were entered correctly.
+  First, in order to prevent the form from being submitted for payments before the form is completed correctly, the jQuery validation which called the checkout function (resulting from [#86](https://github.com/ShizukaDonaghue/luve/issues/86) above) was removed as it did alert the user that the details were incomplete but still allowed the form to be submitted for payment once the card details were entered correctly.

   Instead, regular expressions were added to the form to prevent invalid forms from being submitted for payment.
-This soluction was found in [PP5-Fresh-Nest](https://github.com/AliOKeeffe/PP5-Fresh-Nest/blob/main/checkout/forms.py) repository.
+This solution was found in [PP5-Fresh-Nest](https://github.com/AliOKeeffe/PP5-Fresh-Nest/blob/main/checkout/forms.py) repository.

 ### Unresolved Bugs
 There are no other known bugs at present.